miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Once you build a prison from iron, you can take prisoners.
 When fighting with humanoids, you can right click them to order their capture (take them alive).
-Once knocked out, they appear on your immigration panel and you have a while to capture them, before they die.
+Once knocked out, they will appear on your immigration panel, and you have 300 turns to capture them, before they die.

+(If you're away from home, you need to defeat the faction where they are in order to capture people, and the 300 turn timer starts when the prisoner goes down.
+Taking too long on-site can lead to captives bleeding out!)

 Next, build a torture table and torture your prisoners to try and convert them.
 Converted prisoners keep their stats and join your dungeon!
+Some prisoners, however, will prefer to die than convert.
+(If your workers are very busy, it's possible that they may simply send the prisoner back to the prison population, too.)

 Otherwise, execute them on a gallows for their heads to be hung up.
 Alternatively, absorb your prisoners with a doppleganger or else just keep them to work in your mines.
 Some prisoners have spells and useful skills, such as gnomes who are good at making jewellery.

-If you have a small army and a large number of prisoners they may try to escape.
+If you have a small army and a large number of slave prisoners, though, they may try to escape.
+Your Villain bar will keep you informed of the relative risk of such a mass breakout attempt.

 Equipping an army
 -----------------

-When you have a decent population of creatures with different skills and you have enough resources, it is worth thinking about equipment.
-You have two options here:
+Regarding equipment, you have two main options, each of which is valid for different purposes:

 -   Production queues

-1) Some rooms will provide you with a production queue on the research tab.
-Here you can command production of weapons, armour, ammunition, jewelry, potions and some other things.
+1) Some facilities will provide you with a production queue when clicked on, such as the workshop or forge.
+Here you can command production of weapons, armour, jewelry, potions and some other things.
 It will cost resources, but your creatures are generally happy to produce these if they have the skills.
+With the proper facilities, you can reliably produce gear better than that available to most enemy factions.

 -   Looting

 2) Some equipment can be got from invaders.
 You can also control a creature and go on a rogue-like assault of a hostile force nearby to get loot.
+Conversely, other factions in the world typically have access to more varied gear than you do.
+For example, Lizardmen may not have much in the way of weapons or armor, but they have a potion capable of restoring broken or lost limbs...

 Training an army
 ----------------

 Some creatures learn spells in the library.
-Others gain levels by training against dummies in the training room and/or through real combat.
+Others gain levels by training against dummies in the training room or pincushioning targets on the archery range.

 Some creatures can train and learn spells, some can do neither.
 Better training facilities will get better results.

 Invaders